dillonhafer/budgetal-rails/ios-client/README.md

 React Native Client
 --------

-This is the React Native client
+This is the React Native client for [Budgetal](https://github.com/dillonhafer/budgetal)

 Setup
 -----